infitx-org/microfrontend-boilerplate/docs/microfrontend-setup.md

 #### Public Path

-In order to work, the microfrontend host has to specity the correct `output.publicPath`.
+In order to work, the microfrontend remote has to specity the correct `output.publicPath`.

 The `publicPath` represents the URL where the host is expected to be accessed.